 The story seems to be split into two: one focusing on a development of an innocent young girl in an unhealthy family up to the point that the start of the book, and another relating to the woman's current position in life as she deals with the murder of her own mother.
 It is the later that most people refer to when criticizing Helen's absurd journey, as she is presented as the main character, however, I found myself relating to and understanding more of the young Helen rather than the grown Helen, to the point where it felt like these were two separate stories.
 I did not find myself enjoying the older Helen, in fact, I was disgusted by most of her actions, however, the story of her past never failed to interest me as Sebold craftily added in a new consequence of her parents' actions in each stages of development for young Helen.
 She starts out as a girl that most people can understand and relate to as she is just a child seeking attention from her parents.
 As the story progresses we start to see the developments of her character as she questions her parent's actions and act as her mother's guard and emotional support from a young age.
 This also contrasts well with her growing isolation and hostility towards her mother.
 Despite her own opinions and disagreements she stays with her mother to the end which makes the reader question the reasons for her loyalty.

-One of the most discouraging parts of this book is how the older Helen lacks the characteristics that made the younger version likable, such as her courage and loyalty.
-She acts different from as she did in her past which was the reason why I find it hard to see that these two stories share the same character.
+I find it hard to see that these two stories share the same character.
 The older Helen seems to have lost the lessons she had learned growing up with her mother and acts as a mirror image of her mother's unstable and cowardly life.
 The parallels drawn between Helen's relationship with her family and her mother's is supposed to be meaningful and ironic but the lack of development of the Helen's husband and children makes this hard to see clearly.

 Overall, I think the basis of The Almost Moon is love.
 The Almost Moon explores how an unstable individual shows affection towards their family and how in return the family accepts or denies it.
 The reason why it fails to appeal to the audience is ultimately because of the flat characters.
 While it is true that the younger version of Helen shows development, the actual main character does not manage to change throughout the story, and the people presented in her journey from her best friend's son to her husband are left unexplored and underdeveloped.
 Even in the story of her past, her mother's actions start to become predictable while her father's background is neglected making his actions hard to understand.